DR. ROB BRIDGE

 Robert has degrees from the University of North Texas (B.M.E.), Southern Methodist University (M.M.), and the Eastman School of Music (D. M. A.).
 In 1995 he was awarded the Eastman School’s “Performer’s Certificate”.
 He has performed concertos with the Eastman Kilbourn Orchestra and the Southern Methodist University Symphony Orchestra.
 In both 1985 &1986, Robert won first place at the Percussive Arts Society’s “Marching Percussion Forum” Individual Marimba Competition.

-Robert is the immediate Past-President of the Society for New Music.
-He currently serves as Vice President for CNY of the NY State chapter of the Percussive Arts Society.
+Robert currently serves as President of the American Federation of Musicians Local 78; and, as Secretary for the NY State chapter of the Percussive Arts Society.
+He is the immediate Past-President of the Society for New Music.
 He is also a Past-President of the New York State Percussion Circuit.
-He serves as a Deacon at Park Central Presbyterian Church in Syracuse.
+He serves as a Elder and Trustee at Park Central Presbyterian Church in Syracuse.

 Robert has twice been selected to present his research at the Percussive Arts Society's International Convention - "Traditional Performance Practices in the Timpani Parts of Beethoven's Symphonies" (1999) and "An Overview of Steve Reich’s Sextet” (2002.)
 Robert has performed as a solo marimbist in many venues including "Days of Percussion" in Virginia, Long Island, and Kingston, Ontario.
 Robert also performs regularly in the Syracuse area including performances with the Society for New Music and the Syracuse Symphony Orchestra and can be heard on commercial recordings of both groups.
 His compositions for percussion are published by Warner Brothers and Kendor.
 He is an artist endorser for Yamaha Percussion, Sabian Cymbals, and Innovative Percussion mallets and sticks.